 How do a moderate and high altitude influence mental state / ability to concentrate / multitasking / emotionality - has any research been done in this regard?

-Even at moderate altitudes, a person’s reaction time and attention begin to measurably decrease as a result of oxygen deficiency.
+Even at moderate altitudes, a person’s reaction time and attention begin to measurably decrease as a result

 This interview was conducted by Dr. Monika Wogrolly- Domej.
 With the kind permission of the culture magazine LIVING CULTURE